San Antonio Fire Department: Stations and apparatus

-Medical Officer units – 1 EMS Lieutenant

-Battalion Chief unit – 1 F.A.O.
-(Chiefs Aid) & Battalion Chief

-Heavy Rescue Companies – 1 F.A.O., 1 Firefighter note: The Rescue Company responds to all Rescue Box Alarms or other emergencies with their Engine Company and Truck Company as a 3 piece response package.
-All members assigned to Stations 11 & 51 are Rescue Techs.

-Haz-Mat & Spill response Companies – Cross staffed by the Engine Company and Truck Company assigned to their firehouse. note: All members assigned to Stations 1 & 34 are Haz-Mat Techs.

-Mobile Air Compressor trucks, Brush Trucks, Water Tenders, & Hose Tenders – Cross staffed by one or two FF assigned to that firehouse.
+The San Antonio Fire Department operates out of 54 stations strategically placed across the city.

 Alarm assignments

 Still alarms

 A Still Alarm or more commonly called a Regular Alarm is the basic structure fire response protocol for the San Antonio Fire Department.
 The term "Still Alarm" came about upon the advent of telephones becoming more prevalent in reporting emergencies.
 The alarm office's register that received the signals from the actual fireboxes would remain "still" when someone reported a fire or emergency via telephone.The term is still used today out of tradition.
 A still alarm response is transmitted for most single family dwelling fires.

 Box alarms

 A Box Alarms or General Alarm is the other main assignment utilized by the San Antonio Fire Department.
 A Box Alarm is the standard protocol response for reported fires in high occupancy types, i.e. a hospital, nursing home, commercial building, strip mall, theater or other potentially high risk structure.
 If the fire is reported to have persons trapped or the Fire Alarm Office receives numerous calls for the same location, then an additional engine and truck are automatically added to the ticket by the Fire Alarm Office.